Students in the Rural Schools Innovation Zone program create furniture business

 "And to also get paid.
 That was also a big bonus and so we just wanted to hang out over the summer together and it turns out hanging out together turned into us making money on our own."

-Michael Gonzalez is the executive director of the grant program and was proud of what the students have accomplished.
+Michael Gonzalez is the Executive Director of the grant program and is proud of what the students have accomplished.

-”They are all student-athletes, represent the school districts extremely well and I’m just privileged to be around him as much as I have this summer," Michael Gonzalez said.
+”They are all student-athletes, represent the school districts extremely well and I’m just privileged to be around them as much as I have this summer," Michael Gonzalez said.

-Now, all four of the students have learned about woodworking through a paid internship and said they were happy they did.
+Now, all four of the students have learned about woodworking through a paid internship.
+They said they were happy they did.

 They all also play on their respective school’s football team.
 In their spare time, they build furniture.

-Here’s their Facebook page for their company called DJLJ woodworking.
-A company they never thought of ever starting until the Innovation Zone gave them the skills they needed to turn out high quality furniture.
+It's a company they never thought of starting until the Innovation Zone gave them the skills they needed to turn out high quality furniture.